-Discuss these browsers with your instructor and decide which browser would be the best for you to use to learn the Internet.
+You can try more than one and decide after which browser would be the best for you to use to learn the Internet.

 There are other browsers that people use on their computers and devices.
 Two other browsers are: Mozilla Firefox, and Safari.
 Safari is a only available on Apple products, like Ipads and Iphones.